INSAlgo/coding-battle2020/README.md

 # etc
 ```

+We also provide a way to automatically run your script against the solutions : `test_solution.sh` and `test_all_solutions.sh`.
+Usage : `./test_solution.sh <path_to_solution>`.
+Supported languages : Python 3, Python 2, C, C++, Rust, Haskell, Java, Elixir, Groovy.
+You must have the language interpreter/compiler installed in order for the script to work.

+Because it can run unverified programs, use this script at your own risk.

 ## Common mistakes

 We read a lot of your submissions in the last few contests, and received many questions.
 Here is some advice if you want to avoid common mistakes: